 Passwordless Authentication is commonly utilized in combination with Multi-Factor Authentication (MFA) and Single Sign-On (SSO) solutions.
 This integration aims to enhance user experience, strengthen security, and reduce operational expenses and complexities for IT operations.
 The goal is to provide a more secure, user-friendly authentication experience while eliminating the risks associated with traditional password-based authentication.

 "Traditional password-based authentication methods are known for their weak security, inconvenient user experience, and high maintenance costs, making them an outdated solution for modern security needs."

 Passwordless authentication is necessary because traditional password-based systems are vulnerable to attacks such as phishing, brute-force attacks, and theft.
 Passwordless authentication eliminates these vulnerabilities by using more secure and reliable authentication factors such as one-time passcodes, cryptographic keys and biometrics.
 This not only enhances security but also improves user experience by eliminating the need to remember complex passwords.
+You can provide a seamless login experience on your customer facing apps by authenticating customer identities without impeding your users with remembering passwords each time they try to access their accounts and services on your app.
 Overall, passwordless authentication is a necessary solution for improving security and usability in today's digital age.

 Nullify the risk of password-based attacks like password guessing, phishing, credential stuffing, and brute-force attacks.

 No need to remember and enter passwords every time users have to access a system, thus reducing the friction associated with password-based authentication.

 Eliminate the need to manage passwords and reset them.
 Since, managing account resets, lockout and security-related issues is a resource-intensive task for organizations.

 Increases user engagement and conversion rates through secure methods like biometrics, push notifications, client certificate authentication, PKI authentication, & device-generated tokens.